An Insider’s Guide to Fishing the North Carolina Coast

 Offshore

-A fishing charter in N.C.'s Brunswick Islands
+A fishing charter in NC's Brunswick Islands

 Offshore

 The Gulf Stream pulls warm water north while the Labrador Current pulls cool water south, making for some big fish stories waiting just a bit offshore.
-The Outer Banks are just 30 miles or so from the Gulf Stream, but farther down the coast around Wrightsville Beach, Southport and the Brunswick Islands’ beaches, you’re about 60 miles from these fish-rich currents.
+The Outer Banks is just 30 miles or so from the Gulf Stream, but farther down the coast around Wrightsville Beach, Southport and the Brunswick Islands’ beaches, you’re about 60 miles from these fish-rich currents.
 The trip out is worth every second.
 Yellowfin and blackfin tuna, wahoo, mahi, swordfish and sailfish are some of what you can catch out here.
 But you can also fish the wrecks of The Graveyard of the Atlantic, where you’ll find varying species based on depth and proximity to the shore and Gulf Stream.

 Inshore